-Elements supports creating application for the Android mobile platform, both using the Android SDK and the Android NDK.
+Elements supports creating applications for the Android mobile platform, both using the Android SDK and the Android NDK.

 The bulk of most applications will be build against the Java-based Android SDK, which provides a wide range of high level APIs for building GUI applications and accessing system services.
 Android SDK based applications compile directly to Java Byte Code, and from there are further processed using Android's DEX or D8 processors to a special byte code format used by the Android runtime.